francesco-adamo/arweave-tools/README.md

 06/23/21: Benchmark tool added.
 Calculator tool updated to V1.1 with a new, more accurate, estimation formula.

 # Known issues
 Sometimes the network sends inaccurate data.
-If the software detects it and prints an error message just wait for the next update (if running the monitor tool) or just launch the tool again.
+When the software detects it and prints an error message just wait for the next cycle update (if running the monitor tool) or just launch the tool again.